Upfront Medical Exam – IME without a letter

 - information printout sheet.

 You need to upload both documents if you are applying online.
-However, if you are applying at a port of entry or on paper, you must present the hardcopies.
+However, if you apply at a port of entry or on paper, you must present the hard copies.

 If you do not do the upfront medical exams, any of the following scenarios could occur: